st-ursula-gymnasium-org/5d-adventsbazar/PROJECT_INSTRUCTIONS.md

    - Use AWK for CSV parsing and text processing
    - Use sed for simple text substitution
    - UUID generation: `/proc/sys/kernel/random/uuid` or `uuidgen`

+5. **Text and Character Encoding**
+   - Use plain ASCII text whenever possible (no emojis)
+   - For internationalization: UTF-8 encoding is required
+   - Avoid Unicode decorative characters in code, comments, or commit messages
+   - Exception: User-facing content in German (ä, ö, ü, ß, ©)

 ## Implementation Status